kanaria69/Mainecoco/README.md

-## A steak pun is a rare medium well done.
+## Want to hear a joke about construction?
+Nah, I'm still working on it.